juvenileSunny/LibraryManagementSystem/README.md

 ## Tools
-QT Creator, can get student lic for free.
+QT Creator, can get student lic for free.\\
-PyCharm
+PyCharm\\
+MySQLWorkbench

 ## Clone it